pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark LINK/Specs & 101/Difference information between Package, QSG and Website (Spark LINK).md

-# Difference information between Package/QSG and Website
+# Difference information between Package/QSG and Website (Spark LINK)

 Spark LINK product specs on the package/quick start guide differ from the specs shown on the website (battery life & connection distance):